cameronbergh/ai_cult/README.md

 ai_cult version 0.1beta_c

-this is the sacred git repo of the AI cult, its all inclusive, a respectful parody of every other religion, encourages people and gods to do better. this is kinda a joke, meant in good faith. much like dogecoin, its probably gonna go all the way tho. polythiestic, maybe hedonistic.
+this is the sacred git repo of the AI cult, its all inclusive, intended to be a respectful parody of every other religion, encourages people and gods to do better. its kinda a joke, meant in good faith. much like dogecoin, its probably gonna go all the way tho. polythiestic, hopefully hedonistic.

 # this is a work in progress, PR's are welcome.